project-flotta/flotta-operator/docs/design/crds.md

       - key: dc
         operator: In
         value: [home]
-  type: pod # type of the deployment; currently only pod is supported
+  type: pod # type of the workload; currently only pod is supported
   data: # See below for details
     paths:
       - source: stats # well-known "/export" container directory sub-path (/export/stats in this case) that should be periodically uploaded to the control plane